Interacao-Humano-Computador/2023.2-Dominio-Publico/docs/design_avalaiacao_desenvolvimento/nivel1/analise_de_tarefas/planejamento_avaliacao.md

 </center>

-No vídeo 1, pode-se conferir a gravação do teste piloto realizado.
+No Vídeo 1, pode-se conferir a gravação do teste piloto realizado.

 <center>